AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-07-19-CCS Padding-inline and Flexbox Gap Problem - Day 190.md

 <div class="snippet__title text-gradient article-special-case bold">The Problem</div>

 <p>Today I was having issues with the padding-inline and the gap property for flexbox… both properties were hitting and missing on different devices.
 I would say I spent 2 hours trying to debug this querk messing around with SASS.
-Unfortunately for me, I couldn't find a way to make these properties work across all browsers and devices, even though ' can I use.com' clearly stated both properties had been implemented into the browsers I care about for some time.
+Unfortunately for me, I couldn't find a way to make these properties work across all browsers and devices, even though ' can I use.com' clearly stated both properties had been implemented into the browsers I cared about for some time.
 Strange.</p>

 <p>What absolutely didn't make sense to me was on my iPhone 12, the site was rendering just fine, but on my friends iPhone 11 padding-inline, and the flex gap property was not taking effect; the site just looked a mess.
-The images below will show you what I'm talking about</p>
+The images below will show you what I'm I mean.</p>

 <div class="image-block">